opnsense/docs/source/manual/wazuh-agent.rst

     </command>
   </ossec_config>

-After which you can use it in active-response rules, like this:
+After which you can use it in active-response rules, like this (adjust agent id):

 .. code-block:: xml
   :linenos: